OpenWork-NZ/mdwg/docs/_defs/MetadataForServicesGuide.md

 An external best practice pattern to which we should endeavour to adhere is the web built on linkages.
 These linkages are expressed as unique identifiers known as URLs or Resolvable URIs.
 Where identifiers exist, they should resolve to a location on the web.
 Two basic questions for us to keep in mind when creating metadata become, "Can I create an identifier and linkage to unambiguously describe this aspect of my resource?" and “To what should these identifiers resolve?”
 The answers depend on the situation.
 If we can answer the first question in the affirmative, then this strengthens the authority of our metadata and makes it easier to maintain - similar to normalising a database and providing a known one point of truth.
 In the second question, this often prompts the question of, “should this identifier link me to the resource or the metadata for that resource?”
 If it is for the resource, what should the endpoint of that link be?

 ### Linking to documents vs data.
 The web is called the web because it is built on linking documents.
 This ability should be used whenever possible.
 But linking human-readable documents like web pages and PDFs is different than linking to data and service resources.
 To what we link becomes much more nuanced.
-Do we really what to link to a spatial data resource that may be over a terabyte in size or a file, the contents of which is binary data that our browser knows not what to do with?
+Do we really want to link to a spatial data resource that may be over a terabyte in size or a file, the contents of which is binary data that our browser knows not what to do with?
 Unless specifically told otherwise, web users expect links to deliver human-readable documents.

 ### Consider the Audience
 What do I need to say about this resource so that people understand what it is and how it may fit their needs?